Go To Namecheap.com

 Along with the rise of blogging came a huge growth in freelance writing, as people were needed to create content for all of the company blogs and alternative media that blossomed as the blogging industry grew.

 Today, blogs are a fact of life, and it’s difficult to imagine the Internet without blogs.
 It’s where we get our information, learn about companies and organizations we support, and tell our personal stories.
-But with the rise of AI, especially generative text AI such as ChatGPT and Bard, things may soon change for everyone.
+But with the rise of AI, especially generative text AI, such as ChatGPT and Bard, things may soon change for everyone.

 blog with wording highlighted as being written by AI

-How AI is changing the nature of blogging
+How is AI changing the nature of blogging?

 Since the launch of ChatGPT last fall, AI has been in the news nearly every day.
 Everyone is talking about AI passing exams, writing code, creating images that win contests, and maybe even taking our jobs.

 Would it surprise you to learn that AI has actually been quietly at work helping writers and bloggers for years?
 For example, browser extensions running Grammarly and other grammar assistants use AI to help writers double-check their content.
-Google Image Search assists us in finding the original creator or instance of artwork (not to mention Google and other search engines use AI to return all those results in a blink of an eye).
-And, of course, there’s Akismet and other spam blockers that use AI to check the content of comments and block the majority of spam before the comment ever appears on our websites.
+Google Image Search assists us in finding the original creator or instance of artwork (not to mention Google and other search engines use AI to return all those results in the blink of an eye).
+And, of course, there are Akismet and other spam blockers that use AI to check the content of comments and block the majority of spam before the comment ever appears on our websites.

 But there’s no doubt that we have entered a new phase of AI with the development of image creation AI such as Midjourney and DALL-E and text generators like ChatGPT and Google’s Bard.